risingwavelabs/risingwave/README.md

 ## Development - RiseLAB

 RiseLAB is the new tool for developing RisingWave.
-You'll need to install cargo-make and tmux beforehand.
+You'll need to install tmux beforehand.

 ```
-cargo install cargo-make
-apt install tmux
+brew install tmux
 ```

 Then, simply run: